-Over recent years, opportunities to reduce the cost of iron ore shipped from our Joyce Lake project through ports in Sept-Îles, Quebec have improved, related to new port infrastructure and potentially lower railing and port costs.
-Our mining team has started to re-focus on Joyce Lake in preparation for advancing the project in these more favourable market conditions.
+Over recent years, opportunities to reduce iron ore transportation costs from our Joyce Lake DSO project through ports in Sept-Îles, Quebec have improved, related to new port infrastructure and potentially lower railing and port costs.
+Our mining team has started to re-focus on Joyce Lake in preparation to advance the project in these more favourable market and cost of production conditions.